-The following events have mitigated the above factors with regards to our ability to continue as a going concern: (i) as part of our Chapter 11 reorganization approximately \$14,700,000 in outstanding debt and other liabilities were exchanged for (a) shares of common stock, (b) new convertible notes with three year terms or (c) new convertible notes with three year terms and warrants to purchase shares of common stock; (ii) we secured DIP financing during our Chapter 11 reorganization in the aggregate amount of \$1,189,413, and \$3,848,548 in debt financing as part of our Chapter 11 reorganization to sustain operations; and (iii) pursuant to the Plan of Reorganization, Auctus is required to loan to us, as needed, an additional \$2,100,000.
+The following events have mitigated the above factors with regards to our ability to continue as a going concern: (i) as part of our Chapter 11 reorganization approximately \$14,700,000 in outstanding debt and other liabilities were exchanged for (a) shares of common stock, (b) new convertible notes with three year terms and warrants to purchase shares of common stock; (ii) we secured DIP financing during our Chapter 11 reorganization in the aggregate amount of \$1,189,413, and \$3,848,548 in debt financing as part of our Chapter 11 reorganization to sustain operations; and (iii) pursuant to the Plan of Reorganization, Auctus is required to loan to us, as needed, an additional \$2,100,000.
 As a result of the above, we have sufficient cash to fund operations for the twelve months subsequent to the date of this prospectus.
 In addition, we will need to obtain further funding of at least \$12,000,000 to complete a Phase 2 clinical study of the use of BRTX-100.